Download Our Free E-book

 Combining both a priority as listed in a) to h) above plus COVID-19 Case Marking means delving a little deeper into the landlord’s situation and preparing cases so that a compelling submission is made of the very real impact on a landlord.

 If the Judge is swayed by the landlord’s arguments, he or she can use their discretionary power to make an order transferring the possession order to the High Court.
-Prior to COVID-19 our experience over 10+ years of managing this transfer process was that judges could be persuaded to help a claimant landlord with this request in 9 out of 10 cases where the request was made in the claim form.
+Prior to COVID-19, our experience of over 10+ years of managing this transfer process was that judges could be persuaded to help a claimant landlord with this request in 9 out of 10 cases where the request was made in the claim form.

 We will continue to monitor cases where we have achieved a transfer of a possession order and report on situations in this blog.
-Case studies provide insight on judges and Courts.
+Case studies provide insight into judges and Courts.
 Some Courts will be stricter than others!

 What we can say is that the time to make the application to transfer to the High Court is in the claim form and at the possession hearing.
-This gives the landlord the best chance of getting the Judge to exercise his or her discretion favorably.
+This gives the landlord the best chance of getting the Judge to exercise his or her discretion favourably.
 Post Possession Order it can still be done but the odds drop of achieving the right outcome.

 A: We call them the “Magic Words” because we know they work.
 So, to make the application, we recommend that in every Claim Form and Particulars of Claim which is filed in a County Court possession action, the following wording should be included as a standard procedure: